Inverse Extended Kalman Filter -- Part I: Fundamentals: Introduction

 At the heart of inverse cognition are two agents: `defender' (e.g., an intelligent target) and an `adversary' (e.g., a sensor or radar) equipped with a Bayesian tracker.
 The adversary infers an estimate of the defender's kinematic state and cognitively adapts its actions based on this estimate.
 The defender observes adversary's actions with the goal to predict its future actions in a Bayesian sense.
 In particular, \cite{krishnamurthy2020identifying} developed stochastic revealed preferences-based algorithms to ascertain if the adversary's actions are consistent with optimizing a utility function; and if so, estimate that function.
+On the other hand, \cite{krishnamurthy2021adversarial,kang2023} deal with smart interference design to force an adversary to change its actions.
+The motivation for the problem lies in developing counter-adversarial systems.
+For instance, an intelligent target can sense the cognitive radar's waveform adaptations and employ an inverse filter to infer the radar's estimate of its state\cite{krishnamurthy2019how}.
+Similar examples abound in interactive learning\cite{krishnamurthy2019how}, fault diagnosis, cyber-physical security\cite{mattila2017inverse}, and inverse reinforcement learning\cite{ng2000algorithms}.

 If the defender aims to guard against the adversary's future actions, it requires an estimate of the adversary's inference.
 This is precisely the objective of inverse Bayesian filtering.
 In (forward) Bayesian filtering, given noisy observations, a posterior distribution of the underlying state is obtained.
 An example is the KF, which provides optimal estimates of the underlying state in linear system dynamics with Gaussian measurement and process noises.
 The inverse filtering problem, on the other hand, is concerned with estimating this posterior distribution of a Bayesian filter given the noisy measurements of the posterior.
 An example of such a system is the recently introduced inverse Kalman filter (I-KF) \cite{krishnamurthy2019how}.
 Note that, historically, the Wiener filter -- a special case of KF when the process is stationary -- has long been used for frequency-domain inverse filtering for deblurring in image processing \cite{biemond1990iterative}.
 Further, some early works \cite{kalman1964linear} have investigated the inverse problem of finding cost criterion for a control policy.